-- 2. Make sure Enabled is selected, and type the URL to which this filter applies. - Select the file types to which this filter applies.
-If this filter applies to all file types, leave the default (All Files ()) selected. - If all sub-URLs of this address are to be included in the filter, check Apply to all sub-URLs of this address. - 5.
+- 2. Make sure Enabled is selected, and type the URL to which this filter applies. - 3.
+Select the file types to which this filter applies.
+If this filter applies to all file types, leave the default (All Files ()) selected. - 4.
+If all sub-URLs of this address are to be included in the filter, check Apply to all sub-URLs of this address. - 5.
 If you want to have this URL submitted to the EdgeWave iGuard team for rating, check Submit this URL to EdgeWave for rating. - 6.
 Select the appropriate action (Allow Access, Deny Access, or Categorize).
-If you select Categorize, click Select to assign this URL to an iGuard category. - If you want to specify properties for this filter, click Manage Properties.
-Select the applicable options and click OK.
+If you select Categorize, click Select to assign this URL to an iGuard category.